 “Waldorf education takes a spiritual view of what it means to be a human being, and is grounded in a path of personal development called anthroposophy, developed by Rudolf Steiner.
 We do not see ourselves as a religious school, however, and students are not taught any particular religious or spiritual doctrine.” — Washington Waldorf School, "WWS at a Glance", downloaded February 19, 2011.

 When Waldorf faculties make such statements, they may be telling the truth — as they understand it.
-On the other hand, on some occasions, they may be consciously trying to mislead the public.
+On other occasions, they may be quite consciously trying to mislead the public.
+But let’s be charitable and assume that all such statements by Waldorf schools are sincere.
 Where does this leave us?

 Statements of this sort arise from a number of factors.
 For starters, Anthroposophists almost always deny that Anthroposophy is a religion.
 This denial is untrue, but it provides the essential first line of defense for Waldorf schools.
 If Anthroposophy is not a religion, then Waldorf schools are not religious institutions even if they teach Anthroposophical doctrines to the students.
 But Anthroposophy actually is a religion [see “Is Anthroposophy a Religion?”], so this line of defense fails.

-The second level of the Waldorf defense — often invoked sincerely — is that the schools do not teach Anthroposophy to the kids, so therefore the schools are not driven by any doctrinaire agenda.
+The second level of the Waldorf defense — often invoked sincerely — is that the schools do not teach Anthroposophy to the kids, so therefore the schools are not religious institutions even if Anthroposophy itself is a religion.
 But this denial, too, is flawed.
-Many Anthroposophical doctrines do indeed get imparted to Waldorf students.
-[See “Spiritual Agenda”].
+Many Anthroposophical doctrines do indeed get imparted to Waldorf students [see “Spiritual Agenda” and "Sneaking It In"].
 Generally this occurs through an indirect process of suggestion and implication, rather than through direct instruction — but it happens.
 If you were to observe this class or that, on this day or that, you might detect little religious or esoteric content.
 But gradually, over time, such content makes itself felt among the students.
-The atmosphere in a Waldorf school is usually redolent with religious feeling, and the school year is punctuated by the celebration of religious festivals.
-[See “Magical Arts”].
-Waldorf schools may not openly profess their faith, but they enact it, and this certainly has an effect on most students, especially those who attend the schools for many years.
+The atmosphere in a Waldorf school is usually redolent with religious feeling, and the school year is punctuated by the celebration of religious festivals [see “Magical Arts”].
+The schools may not openly profess their faith, but they enact it, and this certainly has an effect on most students, especially those who attend the schools for many years.

 One more point needs to be made.
-Many Waldorf teachers and parents are quite unaware of the religious nature of Waldorf schooling, at least initially.
+Many students' parents and even junior faculty members are quite unaware of the religious nature of Waldorf schooling, at least initially.
 Thus, they may accept the prayers recited by Waldorf students as pretty “verses,” nothing more [see “Prayers”], and they may consider the celebration of such festivals are Michaelmas merely quaint seasonal festivities.
-But if they think so, they are fooling themselves.
+But if so, they are fooling themselves.
 The inner circle within most Waldorf faculties is aware that virtually everything that happens at a Waldorf school has occult, spiritual significance.* When Waldorf representatives deny this, we should not be taken in.
 [See “Soul School”.]
-The deception and, indeed, self-deception practiced in Waldorf schools should not cloud our eyes.
+The deception and, indeed, self-deception practiced in Waldorf schools should not cloud our own eyes.

-Let’s give the last word to the founder of Waldorf education, repeating a quotation we saw previous, one that should be carefully pondered.
+Let’s give the last word to the founder of Waldorf education.
 "It is possible to introduce a religious element into every subject, even into math lessons.
 Anyone who has some knowledge of Waldorf teaching will know that this statement is true." — Rudolf Steiner, THE CHILD's CHANGING CONSCIOUSNESS AS THE BASIS OF PEDAGOGICAL PRACTICE (Anthroposophic Press, 1996), p.
 94.

-Rudolf Steiner insisted that Anthroposophy is a science, not a religion, and his followers cling to this claim despite all the evidence to the contrary — indeed, they cling to it despite the admissions that Steiner himself sometimes made, apparently inadvertently.
-Let's return to another quotations we have seen: "[T]he Anthroposophical Society...provides religious instruction just as other religious groups do." — Rudolf Steiner, FACULTY MEETINGS WITH RUDOLF STEINER (Anthroposophic Press, 1998), p.
+Rudolf Steiner insisted that Anthroposophy is a science, not a religion, and many of his followers cling to this claim despite all the evidence to the contrary — indeed, they cling to it despite the admissions that Steiner himself sometimes made, apparently inadvertently.
+For instance, "[T]he Anthroposophical Society...provides religious instruction just as other religious groups do." — Rudolf Steiner, FACULTY MEETINGS WITH RUDOLF STEINER (Anthroposophic Press, 1998), p.
 706. The Anthroposophical society does not do science, it embraces a religion (Anthroposophy) that it works to spread “just as other religious groups do."
 One of the places they do this is in Waldorf schools.
 But hush! “[A]n institution like the Independent Waldorf School with its anthroposophical character, has goals that, of course, coincide with anthroposophical desires.
 At the moment, though, if that connection were made official, people would break the Waldorf School’s neck." — Rudolf Steiner, FACULTY MEETINGS WITH RUDOLF STEINER, p.
 705.

 In Passing, In Full